Sun Valley Idaho, USA Travel Guide

 For quick, casual, and affordable meals, or self-catering needs.

 A unique experience via scenic gondola (winter/summer).
-This historic lodge features fine dining with spectacular panoramic views of the valley and surrounding mountains.
+This historic lodge features fine dining with spectacular panoramic views in the valley and surrounding mountains.

 An exceptional setting for sunset dinners.

 In winter, this rustic cabin has a distinct dining adventure accessible by horse-drawn sleigh.
-It offers a cozy, intimate atmosphere with traditional American cuisine, surrounded by snowy woods.
+It offers a cozy, intimate atmosphere including customary Us-style food, surrounded by snowy woods.

 Reservations are required for this activity.